 APPG on Housing and Care for Older People

-All Party Parliamentary Group on Housing and Care for Older People
+APPG on Housing and Care for Older People, 25 May 2021

 Housing 21 supports the APPG on Housing and Care for Older People.
 The group highlights the importance of the role of housing alongside social care and health in providing greater choice and more effective support in later life.